rotati/rails-reactjs-docker-example/README.md

 ## TODO

-* Deploy a Staging version to the cloud
+* Create a specific staging environment for Rails app and deploy that (http://www.tothenew.com/blog/kubernetes-namespaces-one-cluster-for-different-environments/ http://blog.kubernetes.io/2015/08/using-kubernetes-namespaces-to-manage.html)
-* Encript the production database password and the application secret
+* Create a specific staging environment for the React JS app and deploy that (https://github.com/facebookincubator/create-react-app/issues/790)
-* Deploy the frontend to cloud front
+* Test quickly switching between the two envionments (should work seamlessly)
-* Setup environment based deploys for the client and server https://github.com/facebookincubator/create-react-app/issues/790
+* Encript the Staging and Production database password and the application secret
 * Auto deploy entire app via CI server (codeship)

 ## TODO (later)